Overview of capability mapping

 In Jibility we visualise our capabilities using a simple capability map (see illustration below).

-You can learn more about capability based planning in our blog article here.
+You can learn more about capability-based planning in our blog article here.

 Adding capabilities to your map